Game Preview: Solar Bears at Gladiators

 LISTEN: OSB Radio via Facebook, Mixlr, and TuneIn

-TONIGHT: The Orlando Solar Bears (14-15-4-1) face the Atlanta Gladiators (16-19-0-0) for the fourth of 11 meetings this season.
-The Solar Bears' last encountered the Gladiators on Dec.
-21, in an 8-2 victory in which Orlando tied a franchise record with three shorthanded goals and featured a third period line brawl that included a fight between goaltenders Clint Windsor and Sean Bonar.
+TONIGHT: The Orlando Solar Bears (15-15-4-1) face the Atlanta Gladiators (16-20-0-0) for the fifth of 11 meetings this season.
+Orlando owns a 3-0-1-0 record against Atlanta this season.
+The Solar Bears faced the Gladiators earlier this week, coming away with a 7-3 victory on Wednesday night, in a game in which Trevor Olson recorded a career-high four points.

-LELBLANC TO TAKE OVER NO. 2 ON FRANCHISE GAMES LIST: Solar Bears captain Chris LeBlanc's next game will be his 153rd career regular season game with Orlando, passing Mike Monfredo and Scott Tanski for sole possession of second place on the franchise leaderboard.
-LeBlanc still trails franchise games played leader Eric Baier (236 games) and would need to play all remaining regular season games this season plus over half of the 2020-21 campaign to catch Baier.
-LeBlanc's next goal will also give him sole possession of 10th on the franchise goals list (tied with Johnny McInnis at 30).
+FUCALE EXPECTED TO START: Goaltender Zachary Fucale is the anticipated starter for tonight's game after returning from the Syracuse Crunch of the American Hockey League earlier this week.
+Fucale's last action came in a relief appearance for Clint Windsor following the latter's ejection from Orlando's 8-2 win on Dec.
+21. Fucale is 0-0-1 in two appearances against Atlanta this season with a 2.38 goals-against average and a save percentage of .927.

-COUGHLER ENJOYING STRONG START TO JANUARY: Forward Jake Coughler is currently tied with fellow rookie Tristin Langan for the team scoring lead in the month of January with four points (2g-2a) in three games.
-Coughler also leads Orlando for the month with a plus-minus of +4.
+ABBANDONATO PUTTING TOGETHER STREAK: Peter Abbandonato's three points (1g-2a) on Wednesday extended his overall point streak to four games (2g-4a) dating back to his first stint with Orlando in November.
+Should Abbandonato record a point in his next game he will match Tristin Langan (12/02-12/10; 3g-2a) for the longest point streak by a rookie for the Solar Bears this season.

 NEXT GAMES:

-The Solar Bears continue their six-game road trip when they face the Atlanta Gladiators at Infinite Energy Arena on Friday, Jan.
-15 at 7:35 p.m.
+The Solar Bears continue their six-game road trip when they face the Jacksonville Icemen at VyStar Veterans Memorial Arena on Saturday, Jan.
+18 at 7 p.m.
 The Solar Bears return home to face the Jacksonville Icemen on Thursday, Jan.
 23 for a Thirsty Thursday, presented by Coors Light - fans can take advantage of $5 domestic draft beers during the game.

 • Discuss this story on the ECHL message board...